Font

 Font.note

-• Python type: str
+- Python type:

 Any user-defined textual note about this font.
-If not provided, defaults to None.

 Font.date

-• Python type: datetime
+Python type:

-• Babelfont-JSON type: str
+Babelfont-JSON type:

-The font’s date.
-When writing to Babelfont-JSON, this should be stored in the format %Y-%m-%d %H:%M:%S. If not provided, defaults to the current date/time.
+should be stored in the format %Y-%m-%d %H:%M:%S. If not provided, defaults

 Font.names